higumachan/chainer-centernet/README.md

 # chainer-centernet

-This is Centernet implementation on chainer. (original https://github.com/xingyizhou/CenterNet)
+This is Centernet implementation on chainer(and chainercv). (original https://github.com/xingyizhou/CenterNet)

 # How to install